Best Online Reading Program for Struggling Readers at Home

 This page is for parents whose child:

-- is behind in reading or falling out of confidence
+- is behind in reading or losing confidence fast

 - struggles with fluency, comprehension, or both

-- needs more than random practice and good intentions
+- needs more than random worksheets and good intentions

-- seems to need a more structured or more motivating way to practice reading at home
+- seems to need a stronger reading program for struggling readers at home

 - nightly reading battles